 a.
 Witnesses and Documents.
 In Alvarado v.
 Farah Manuf.
 Co., Inc., 830 S.W.2d 911 (Tex.
-1992), the Supreme court upheld the exclusion of a fact witness, based on a failure to disclose.
+1992), the Supreme Court upheld the exclusion of a fact witness, based on a failure to disclose.
 In Sprague v.
-Sprague, --- S.W.3d ----, 2012 WL 456936, 10 (Tex.
+Sprague, --- S.W.3d ----, 2012 WL 456936, \10 (Tex.
 App.--Houston [14 Dist.]
-2012, n.p.h.), the court of appeals upheld the exclusion of expert witness testimony based on failure to disclose in an expert report.
+2012, n.p.h.), the court of appeals upheld the exclusion of expert witness testimony based on failure to meet a disclosure deadline set for an expert report.
 In Schein v.
 American Restaurant Group, Inc., 852 S.W.2d 496, 497 (Tex.
-1993), the court recognized that "[i]f a party does not comply with a discovery request ..., the party may be prohibited from introducing a requested document or evidence at trial."
-When evidence is excluded, the proponent of the evidence must be sure to make an offer of proof in order to complain on appeal.
+1993), the court recognized that "[i]f a party does not comply with a discovery request . . . , the party may be prohibited from introducing a requested document or evidence at trial."
+When evidence is excluded as a discovery sanction, the proponent of the evidence must be sure to make an offer of proof in order to complain on appeal.
+See Tex.
+R. Evid.
+103(a)(2),(b).

-b.
+- b.
 Failure to Disclose Legal Theories.
-TRCP 194.2(c) requires a party, upon request, to disclose "the legal theories and, in general, the factual bases of the responding party's claims or defenses (the responding party need not marshal all evidence that may be offered at trial) ...
-"Nonetheless, the courts of appeals have not embraced a rule of exclusion based on the failure to disclosure theories of liability in discovery responses.
+TRCP 194.2(c) requires a party, upon request, to disclose "the legal theories and, in general, the factual bases of the responding party's claims or defenses (the responding party need not marshal all evidence that may be offered at trial) . . . " Nonetheless, some courts of appeals have not embraced a rule of exclusion based on the failure to disclosure theories of liability in discovery responses, where they have been disclosed in pleadings.
 In Concept Gen. Contracting, Inc. v.
 Asbestos Maint.
 Servs., Inc., 346 S.W.3d 172, 180 (Tex.
-App.-Amarillo 2011, pet. denied), held that "properly pled claims for affirmative relief, as opposed to withheld evidence, are not abandoned or waived by a party's failure to expressly identify those claims in a response to a request for disclosure."
-Accord, Bundren v.
-Holly Oaks Townhomes Ass'n, Inc., 347 S.W.3d 421, 431 (Tex.
-App.--Dallas 2011, pet. denied) ("appellees did not waive the right to request that the trial court consider all applicable law by failing to specifically identify relevant statutes in their discovery responses").
+App.-Amarillo 2011, pet. denied), the court of appeals held that "properly pled claims for affirmative relief, as opposed to withheld evidence, are not abandoned or waived by a party's failure to expressly identify those claims in a response to a request for disclosure."
+See also, Bundren v.
+Holly Oaks Townhomes Ass'n, Inc., 347 S.W.3d421, 431 (Tex.
+App.--Dallas 2011, pet. denied) ("appellees did not waive the right to request that the trial court consider all applicable law by failing to specifically identify relevant statutes in their discovery responses"). - c.

-c.
 Failure to Disclose Damage Calculations.
-TRCP 194.2 requires a party, upon request, to disclose "the amount and any method of calculating economic damages" In Robinson v.
-Lubbering, 2011 WL 749197, 3 (Tex.
-App.--Austin 2011, no pet.) (memorandum opinion), the court of appeals Chapter 12 affirmed a trial court that JNOV'd a jury verdict, where the plaintiff did not timely disclose or supplement his basic damages contentions in response to requests for disclosures.

-3. Failure to Supplement Discovery Responses.
-Prior to January 1, 1999, the duty to supplement was set out in TRCP166b(6)(a), which required that have an affirmative duty to supplement answers to discovery requests if an answer is no longer true and complete and the circumstances are such that failure to amend the answer is in substance misleading.
-Old TRCP 166b read in part:

-6. Duty to Supplement.
+TRCP 194.2 requires a party, upon request, to disclose "the amount and any method of calculating economic damages . . . ."
+In Robinson v.
+Lubbering, 2011 WL 749197, \3 (Tex.
+App.-Austin 2011, no pet.) (memorandum opinion), the court of appeals affirmed a trial court that JNOV'd a jury verdict, where the plaintiff did not timely disclose or supplement his basic damages contentions in response to requests for disclosures. - 3.
+Failure to Supplement Discovery Responses.
+Prior to January 1, 1999, the duty to supplement was set out in TRCP166b(6)(a), which provided an affirmative duty to supplement answers to discovery requests if an answer is no longer true and complete and the circumstances are such that failure to amend the answer is in substance misleading.
+Old TRCP 166b read in part: - 6.
+Duty to Supplement.
 A party who has responded to a request for discovery that was correct and complete when made is under no duty to supplement his response to include information thereafter acquired, except the following shall be supplemented not less than thirty days prior to the beginning of trial unless the court finds that a good cause exists for permitting or requiring later supplementation.